SeanWong24/json-expr/README.md

 The evaluator can be run by either

-- using GIT link
+- run remotely
   ```sh
   npx @seanwong24/json-x
   ```
-- install the package and then run
+- install the package and then run locally

   ```sh
   npx json-x